Tickle pillory with cats

 Frequently mistaken for stocks, pillories were a step up in the hierarchy of medieval punishments.
 While stocks immobilized the legs, pillories restrained the neck and wrists of the wrongdoer.

-History of the stocks
+History of the pillory

 The stocks, also known as the pillory and stocks, have ancient origins and were used in various cultures throughout history.
 However, they became more widespread and commonly associated with medieval Europe.